-My big takeaway: we need to be aware of our mindsets as educators.
-When we talk about mindsets in education, it’s typically about students.
-But a teachers’ mindset has a huge influence on the entire classroom.
+My big takeaway: we need to be aware of our own mindsets as educators.
+When we talk about mindsets in education, we typically go to students’ thinking.

-In excerpts from Paige’s interviews, it’s remarkable how very fixed some teachers’ mindsets are.
+In excerpts from Paige’s interviews, it’s remarkable how very fixed some educators’ mindsets are.
 They repeatedly say what “kind of person” they are or aren’t.
-This reflects a belief that, while maybe some teachers can use a particular strategy, they can’t.
-They’re just not that kind of person.
+This reflects a belief that, while maybe some other teacher can use a particular strategy, I cannot since I’m just not that kind of person.
 Yuck.